shishir-dm/tht/presentation/deployments.md

 ![Example ArgoCD Application](diagrams/argo_app.png "Example ArgoCD Application")

-Once we have these Application yamls all we need to do is apply them to the cluster or configure a git repo in ArgoCD so that we can then use GitOps to automcatically manage all kubernetes deployments.
+Once we have these Application yamls all we need to do is apply them to the cluster and ArgoCD will then go and install the required helm chart.
+Or even better is to configure a git repo in ArgoCD and add the yamls there so that we can then use GitOps to automcatically manage all kubernetes deployments.
+This is what we have assumed in [repo_argo-config](../repo_argo-config/README.md)

 ### To continue the presentation, head to the next section: [Developer Setup](developer.md)